A New Plan for Woodstock

 Latest consultation reports

-This will take place on Saturday 20 July at Woodstock Community Centre: 10am until 1.
-The event will be run by Community First Oxfordshire and Terence O’Rourke Planning.
+35 people attended the latest plan consultation event on Saturday 20 July at Woodstock Community Centre.
+The event was run by Community First Oxfordshire and Terence O’Rourke Planning.

 Building on what’s good and making new things happen

-- Explore common issues for community groups and new projects arising from consultation (things like volunteering, collaboration, funding, children and young people, older people…)
+- Explored common issues for community groups and new projects arising from consultation (things like volunteering, collaboration, funding, children and young people, older people…)

-- Build teams and action planning for emerging community-led projects
+- Started to build teams and action planning for emerging community-led projects

 Developments at Hill Rise and North of Banbury Road

-This session is about providing the community with more understanding/ knowledge of the allocated sites in Woodstock and the process involved in designing future development on them.
-The aim is to prepare members of the community for further engagement by Blenheim’s consultant team and to help the community to engage in this process in a way that adds something meaningful and of value.
+This session provided the community with more understanding/ knowledge of the allocated sites in Woodstock and the process involved in designing future development on them.
+The aim was to prepare members of the community for further engagement by Blenheim’s consultant team and to help the community to engage in this process in a way that added something meaningful and of value.

 Plan consultation was launched with five events and information sessions in March 2019.
 Over 200 residents attended.
 The events discussed a range of themes – traffic, community life and facilities, infrastructure, environment, the impacts of development in general and key considerations for specific housing sites.
 Attendees were asked to note what was most important to them and write down more detailed feedback, including ideas about how to deal with particular issues.
 Detailed feedback from these events is available below:

 Three events were held in June 2019: